andrewferrier/debugprint.nvim/README.md

 updated and refreshed for the NeoVim generation.
 It has these features:

-*   It includes reference information in each 'print line' such as file names, line numbers, a monotonic counter, and snippets of other lines to make it easier to cross-reference them in output.
+*   It includes reference information in each 'print line' such as file names, line numbers, a monotonic counter (which can be customized), and snippets of other lines to make it easier to cross-reference them in output.

 *   It can output the value of variables (or in some cases, expressions).